 That’s where budget percentages come in: Rather than assigning a set dollar amount to spend in a given category, budget percentages require us to think instead about the proportional amount of our income that the dollar figure represents.

 Think of it as a pie chart: No matter the amount of cash you spend on a given category, that money represents a certain slice of the pie.
-Making sure that slice is the right size is important to ensure that everyone at the table—which is to say, each of your line items—will get some.
+Making sure that slice is the right size is important to ensure that everyone at the table — which is to say, each of your line items — gets some of the pie.

 Basics of Budgeting Percentages

-As mentioned, there are no hard and set rules on what percentage of income to assign to each specific budget category.
+There are no hard-and-set rules on what percentage of income to assign to each specific budget category.
 After all, even the categories themselves will depend on your personal needs and wants.
 (Maybe you’re a frequent flyer with a budget line item for international travel, for instance, or a music aficionado who has to stash some cash for your growing vinyl collection.)

 That said, there are some basic rules of thumb that can be used as a starting place and then customized for individual needs.